 Via Hanseatica Plus project is funded by the Estonia-Russia Cross Border Cooperation Programme.
-Activities concentrate on expanding the tourism route from St. Petersburg to Riga towards Rakvere and Viljandi in Estonia and Vyborg and Pskov in Russia.
+All the activities concentrate on expanding the tourism route from St. Petersburg to Riga towards Rakvere and Viljandi in Estonia and Vyborg and Pskov in Russia.

 Estonia-Russia Cross Border Cooperation Programme 2014-2020 aims to foster cross-border cooperation across the borders between the Republic of Estonia and the Russian Federation to promote socio-economic development in the regions on both sides of the common borders.
 The application for the project was submitted in May 2017 and the financing agreement between the lead partner and the Ministry Of Finance of the Republic of Estonia was signed on April 1, 2019.